 Gaibandha district is located 250km north-west of Dhaka and part of a region that is especially flood-prone.
-For many of its 2.4 million people, lives and livelihoods are shaped by the Jamuna.
-The river gives and takes: it is rich in fish and carries organic sediments from the Himalayan watersheds, rendering adjacent fields fertile and productive.
+For many of its 2.4 million people, lives and livelihoods are shaped by the Jamuna.1 The river gives and takes: it is rich in fish and carries organic sediments from the Himalayan watersheds, rendering adjacent fields fertile and productive.
 The river's strong currents and frequent floods also take away the land; fighting river bank erosion is a continuous struggle.
-Nowhere is the river's role more powerful than on the chars - islands formed
+Nowhere is the river's role more powerful than on the chars - islands formed from the deposit of sediments.

-At Gaibandha's northern border, the Brahmaputra merges with the Tista river and is called Jamuna further downstream (see map overleaf). from the deposit of sediments.
 Going out past fishing boats, a short boat ride takes the visitor away from dense towns and villages on the mainland to the open grassy plans of the chars.
 Jute fields, grazing cows, boats and fishing nets come into view - and communities of people who made the chars their home.